seenthattinker/Conceptinero/government/eligible.md

 functional problem rather than to address a problem in the underlying [technology](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#tchnlgy) that may have caused this functional problem.
-The lesson learned in each attempt of trial and error is simply that "an option did not work."
+The lesson learned in each attempt of trial and error is simply that *an option did not work.*
 There is no
 further [analysis](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#nlyss)
 of the reason why it did not work to make the lesson applicable in a